 Science Education Resource Center - Carleton College

-Currently, I serve on the AGU Board, as Past-chair of the Education Section of AAAS, and on the Board on Science Education of the National Academies of Science.
+Currently, I serve on the AGU Board of Directors and on the Board on Science Education of the National Academies of Science.

 The On the Cutting Edge project (co-PI and website lead) developed a comprehensive professional development program for the geosciences.
 This project pioneered the use of online tools to promote sharing among workshop participants while creating a website that brought the results of workshops to a broader audience.
 Established in 2002 with NSF funding, more than 3000 faculty, post-docs and graduate students from over 900 institutions have participated in 109 face-to-face and virtual workshops and community-based research projects producing a website that has more than 9,000 pages of content and is visited by more than 1,000,000 users annually.
 This transformation was made possible by an investment of more than $8.5 million by the National Science Foundation over a thirteen year period.
 Learn More About Project Impact »